 Professor of Creative Writing Nalo Hopkinson won a Comic-Con Inkpot Award for her contributions to science fiction, including creating "House of Whispers," part of Neil Gaiman's "The Sandman Universe."

 Distinguished Professor of History Clifford Trafzer won the 2018 American Indian Lifetime Achievement Award for his research and commitment to mentoring the next generation of Native American Scholars.
 Trafzer has served as director of UCR’s California Center for Native Nations and on the statewide California Native American Heritage Commission.

 Professor of Music Xóchitl C. Chávez's documentary short "Booming Bandas of Los Ángeles: Oaxacan Women and Youth as New Cultural Bearers of Philharmonic Brass Bands" focuses on second-generation Zapotec brass bands in Los Angeles County.

-Professor of Religious Studies Pashaura Singh is a Saini Chair in Sikh Studies.
+Distinguished Professor of Religious Studies Pashaura Singh is a Saini Chair in Sikh Studies.
 He leads the annual Sikh Studies Conference, held at UC Riverside.
 It is the largest North American conference in the field of Sikh studies.
 He is also the author of four Oxford monographs and eight edited or co-edited volumes.